Nedelis/sl3aio/docs/source/examples/general.rst

 ..
 Hint::
     :class: dropdown

-    - The ``updated`` method updates and yields all records, that matched the predicate;
+    - The ``updated`` method updates and yields all records, that matched the predicate.
-      the ``update`` method updates all records, that matched the predicate without yielding them.
+    - The ``update`` method updates all records, that matched the predicate without yielding them.
     - The ``update_one``, ``updated`` and ``update`` methods takes predicate as the optional parameter, and values to update as the keyword arguments.